-Brendan T. Byrne State Forest: Pakim Pond Trail Professional Review and Guide
+Brendan T. Byrne State Forest: Pakim Pond Trail Professional Guide

 "Each winter we hike a small section of the 50-mile-long, pink-blazed Batona Trail that leads to Pakim Pond—a crown jewel within the 34,725-acre Brendan T. Byrne State Forest.
 The water, stained by iron deposits in the soil, may be the color of dark tea, but it’s clean.
 It’s best to come during fall and winter when the insects are gone and the rich green color of the pines add warmth on the bleakest day.